 Dr. Adolph Brown has been peer-reviewed, nominated, and rated as a top-ranked educator and trainer from America's best colleges and universities.
 He is in the top 1% of world-class scholar teachers based on teaching performance, teaching awards, published evaluations, newspaper write-ups, and other sources.
 He is attributed the highest level of competence in professional development and education.
 As a notable scholar and leading practitioner in the field, his lectures are often described as that once-in-a-lifetime experience.
-As a Master Teacher, Dr. Brown is a gifted scholar, explainer, enthusiast, communicator, passionate educator, higher education speaker & lecturer, K-12 Education & Teacher trainer, a "Game Changer" – and yes, an "edu-tainer."
+As a Master Teacher Speaker, Dr. Brown is a gifted scholar, explainer, enthusiast, communicator, passionate educator, higher education speaker & lecturer, K-12 Education & Teacher trainer, a "Game Changer" – and yes, an "edu-tainer."
 His pedagogical ideas and concepts pertaining to "edu-tainment" are a recognized distincitive body of knowledge for teaching in K- 12 education & teacher training, community colleges and 4 year institutions, as well as in corporate professional development around the world.
 He thoroughly enjoys his journey of Teaching & Learning Excellence and continues to love spreading positively infectious and life-altering messages and challenges through accepting invitations as a keynote speaker for staff & teacher inservices, opening convocations, back to school kick-offs, and educator professional development.

 What a Master Teacher Does: (George Couros, 2010)

 2. Teaches students first and curriculum second

 3. Ensures that they draw relevance to curriculum

 4. Works with students to develop a love of learning